Date: 19 July 2015. Finding Your Boat

 GPS coordinates at anchor down: N 29 47.427 W85 02.947

-Yes, this boat is beautiful.
+was beautiful.
 My cabin was on the port side, just

 behind the dinghy on the bow.
 It looks like my hatch is open

-She wasn't always a
+She was not always a

 yacht-boat though.
 The photo on the right, below, shows

 her at launch.
 My home came a long way, eh?

 reason I am aligned with those that say buy a boat you can